Article list Design pattern

 Comment count as an indicator for interestedness

-If an article is well commented, we tell ourselves that it must be a more interesting read than articles with less comments.
+If an article is well commented, we we are lead to believe that it must be a more interesting read than articles with less comments.
 This effect is called social proof.
 We judge the popularity of something by the actions of others.

 If you have a high comment activity on your site, listing comment count can help people stick around: “this must be an interesting site as people keep on commenting”.
-If your site have little to no comments on articles, you will communicate the opposite by showing comment count on article lists.
+If your site has little or no comments on articles, you will communicate the opposite by showing comment count on article lists.

 Include the author when your articles are opinionated